Find Repertoire for Percussion

 WARNING: If, for example, you use the Subject "Percussion Music" you will find miscellaneous solo works only!

 Most music will be found under the Subject Heading for a specific genre.

 Words or terms from Subject Headings may be used in KEYWORD searching.

 Percussion Music Found in the Solo Music Reference Collection

-Much unusual and twentieth-century music for the piano may be found in the Solo Music Reference Collection housed in the Choral/Band/Orchestral Music Library.
-The general classification number for percussion music in the SMRC is MUS 4655
+Much unusual and twentieth-century music for percussion instruments may be found in the Solo Music Reference Collection housed in the Choral/Band/Orchestral Music Library.
+The general classification number for percussion music in the SMRC is MUS 4655.

 Jazz and Percussion

 Percussion instruments of various kinds have played an important role in the development of the jazz idiom.
 Some important sources for information on percussion instruments in this idiom include:

 The New Grove Dictionary of Musical Instruments.
 Refer to the articles on percussion and on specific instruments.

 For a broad overview of the development of jazz in the United States, consult the: